jainSamkit/Advanced-Lane-Lines/README.md

 | 700,460     | 970,0     |
 | 1120,720    | 1000,720       |

-I checked if my perpective transform was warping an image correctly by verifying it on the
+I checked if my perpective transform was warping an image correctly by verifying it on the straight lines.Since I know the straight lines would remain strictly vertical after warping,it provided the strict measure to check if the lines are warped accurately or not.

 ![alt text][image4]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?